pulkitmittal19/Sample-One-Page-Website/README.md

 ## View live at  - https://asterikmarketing.netlify.app/

 - One page website made using **Tailwind CSS**.
-- Fully Responisive website, with interactive design.
+- Fully Responsive website, with interactive design.
-- Full responsive navabr with smooth scrolling.
+- Full responsive navbar with smooth scrolling.
 - It's only a design prototype, data can be filled according to your requirements.